Our Tennis Racket Blog helps you make an informed decision on your next tennis racket!

 Tennis Rackets Blog

 Tennis enthusiasts of all levels can find helpful information on the latest tennis gear, techniques, and Rackets on the Active Away Tennis Racket Blog.
 Looking for information on Tennis Racket specifics that will help you with tennis injuries?
 Or which Tennis Racket to use depending on how often you play and your game style?
 Look no further!
-This blog provides comprehensive information on Tennis Rackets including key Tennis Racket information from our highly educated team of coaches.
+This blog provides comprehensive information on Tennis Rackets including which rackets to use and key Tennis Racket information from our highly educated team of coaches.

 Larger Tennis Racket Head Size (above 102 square inches)

 Smaller Tennis Racket Head Size (below 100 square inches)

 If you think you can hit the sweet spot perfectly nearly every time, why not try out the Wilson Pro Staff.

 I had a conversation with some of our team of coaches here at Active Away, and we came to the conclusion that for a beginner to regular club player, a Tennis Racket head size between 100 and 102 square inches is perfect for finding the sweet spot and a key advantage of a larger head size is that even when the sweet spot is missed, the larger head size allows for redemption and even on a mishit, the shot can still land over and in at times.

 Material: Why Tennis Rackets are being made predominantly out of graphite.